sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-10-primer-chapter13.md

     return *this;
 }
 ```
-- `assignment operators` must work correctly if an object is assigned to **itself**
+- `assignment operator`s must work correctly if an object is assigned to **itself**
     * hence, it's usually a good pattern to copy the right-hand operand before destroying the left-hand operand
-- most `assignment operators` share work with the deestructor and copy constructor
+- most `assignment operator`s share work with the destructor and copy constructor

 ## Swap